Strategies for Successful Debt Recovery: A Guide for Businesses

 Adhere to the guidelines and recommendations issued by the ACCC and ASIC.
 Complying with their guidelines can help prevent a case being levied against you—a scenario you'd understandably wish to avoid while pursuing owed money.

 Commit to a more vigilant approach moving forward, such as ensuring your contract correctly deals with the recovery of debts.
 Although this insight might come a little late if you're already owed money, consider it a wake-up call to fortify your business practices, thus minimising the risk of similar predicaments in the future.

-Consider engaging legal services for debt recovery.
-Often, a lawyer's letterhead and their letter of demand may be enough to encourage the debtor to pay their debts and return the money that you are owed.
+Contemplate enlisting professional legal services for debt recovery.
+Often, a letter of demand on a lawyer's letterhead is enough to prompt the debtor to settle their debts.

 This article provides general information relevant to our expert services.
 It is not legal advice and should not be relied upon as such.
 If you are seeking legal advice, you should contact us for a free initial consultation.

 Liability limited by a scheme approved under Professional Standards Legislation.